EmmanuelOwusu/AI-for-Medical-Diagnosis/README.md

  [ Chest X-Ray Medical Diagnosis with Deep Learning](#A)

-The goal of this Project is to learn:
+The Goal of this Project is to learn:

 * What is a MR ( Magnetic Resonance)  image